-At different times on their journey, students may need different kinds of support in order to succeed academically, socially, and emotionally.
-Every student has a team who work together to regularly monitor student progress and offer specialized support when needed.
+Throughout their journey, students may need varying kinds of support in order to succeed academically, socially, and emotionally.
+Every student has a support team that works together to regularly monitor progress and offer specialized support when needed.

-The Student Support Services team, a team of specialists attuned to the developmental needs of students, also offers additional layers of academic, social, and emotional support.
-The support provided by these specialists helps students work independently, collaboratively, and confidently, empowering them to succeed.
+Our Student Support Services team is comprised of specialists attuned to the developmental needs of students.
+Offering layers of academic, social, and emotional support, the support team helps students work independently, collaboratively, and confidently.